 “The Morean has survived and thrived in this community for a century because it is a scrappy, risk-taking organization that adapts quickly to changing culture and the needs of the people we serve, all with a passion for art and a desire to share that passion with others.”

-The Morean Arts Center, the first art gallery south of Atlanta, is turning 100!
-Drawing inspiration from the past 100 years, the Morean has created and enhanced a variety of offerings to the community in the form of master artist workshops, elevated events, classes in a variety of mediums, hands-on programs and the opening of the new garden space at the Chihuly Collection now located at 720 Central Avenue.
+The Morean Arts Center, the first art gallery south of Atlanta, turned 100 in 2017!
+Drawing inspiration from the past 100 years, the Morean created and enhanced a variety of offerings to the community in the form of master artist workshops, elevated events, classes in a variety of mediums, hands-on programs and the opening of the garden event space at the Chihuly Collection.

 Chihuly Collection and Morean Glass Studio & Hot Shop

-The Collection boasts the return of the theater as well as an outdoor garden space set to open in early 2017.
-Included in the new space is also a temporary exhibition space to host rotating exhibits perfect for work from glass artists around the country.
-Admission also includes a demonstration at the Morean Glass Studio & Hot Shop directly across the street where visitors can witness a live glass-blowing demonstration conducted by local artists.
+The Chihuly Collection boasted the return of the theater as well as an outdoor garden event space ehich opened in 2017.
+Included in the space is also a temporary exhibition space to host rotating exhibits, perfect for work from glass artists around the country.
+Admission includes a demonstration at the Morean Glass Studio & Hot Shop directly across the street where visitors can witness a live glass-blowing demonstration conducted by local artists.

-To purchase tickets to experience the Chihuly Collection in its new location, please click HERE.
+To purchase tickets to experience the Chihuly Collection, please click HERE.

-To celebrate the artists who created the foundation of the Arts Center, master artist workshops were developed in 2016 and launched in 2017 to welcome back notable artists who have made an impact on the Morean and patrons alike.
-Some of these artists, including Sam Abell, Tom McCarthy and Joe Pintz, are bringing their talent back to the Morean to connect with old and new faces and help foster growth of the education program.
+To celebrate the artists who created the foundation of the Arts Center, master artist workshops were developed in 2016 and launched in 2017 to welcomed back notable artists who have made an impact on the Morean and patrons alike.
+Some of these artists, including Sam Abell, Tom McCarthy and Joe Pintz, brought their talent back to the Morean to connect with old and new faces and help foster growth of the education program.

-In addition to the happenings in our education department, the Morean Arts Center has taken its beloved annual events and elevated them to reflect the 100th Anniversary.
-These events include Cocktails at the Collection, Night Blow at the Hot Shop, 100th Birthday Party: 7th Annual Great St. Pete Cupcake Contest and Eat Rich, Play Dirty.
+In addition to the happenings in our education department, the Morean Arts Center took its beloved annual events and elevated them to reflect the 100th Anniversary.
+These events included Cocktails at the Collection, Night Blow at the Hot Shop, 100th Birthday Party: 7th Annual Great St. Pete Cupcake Contest and Eat Rich, Play Dirty.

 Morean Center for Clay

 The Morean Center for Clay, located at 420 22nd Street South, St. Petersburg, Fla.
-33712, hosts its own exhibitions in conjunction with the Morean Arts Center on Central Avenue.
-The Center for Clay offers rotating exhibits that are always free and open to the public with upcoming exhibits including a Joe Pintz Solo Show, Artist in Residence Exit Shows, Morean Center for Clay Members Show, NEW Artist in Residence Show, Jeremy Randall Solo Show and Wood Fire Workshop Gallery Show to close out 2017.
+33712, hosted its own exhibitions in conjunction with the Morean Arts Center on Central Avenue.
+The Center for Clay offers rotating exhibits that are always free and open to the public with exhibits that included a Joe Pintz Solo Show, Artist in Residence Exit Shows, Morean Center for Clay Members Show, NEW Artist in Residence Show, Jeremy Randall Solo Show and Wood Fire Workshop Gallery Show to close out 2017.